kubecost/docs/kubecost-cloud-cluster-right-sizing.md

   * Production: Stable cluster activity, will provide some extra space for potential spikes in activity.
   * Development: Cluster can tolerate small amount of instability, will run cluster somewhat close to capacity.
   * High availability: Cluster should avoid instability at all costs, will size cluster with lots of extra space to account for unexpected spikes in activity.
-* In the Architecture dropdown, you should see _x86_, which is currently the only supported architecture type.
+* In the Architecture dropdown, select either _x86_ or _ARM_.
+You may only see x86 as an option.
+This is normal.
+At the moment, ARM architecture recommendations are only supported on AWS clusters.

 With this information provided, Kubecost can provide the most accurate recommendations for running your clusters efficiently.